 9. Bad Habit: Always being the funny one.

 What to do: There’s nothing wrong with being funny – most people do like a good sense of humor.
 Just remember that not everybody wants to hear your sarcastic quips and “Godfather” impersonations every five minutes.

 10. Bad Habit: Forgetting you have neighbors.

-What you think: “I’m not as annoying as they are.”
+Common Thought: “I’m not as annoying as they are.”

 What it really says: You’re inconsiderate.

 What to do: Do unto your co-workers as you’d want them to do unto you.
 Your hour-long conference call on speakerphone is just as irksome to your cube mates as theirs are to you.